International Police Association: IPA Houses

 Many sections offer IPA members accommodation options: More than 40 IPA Houses are available, offering reasonably priced accommodation, plus the IPA has many other accommodation options available, including members’ holiday homes and discounts at hotels.
 IPA Houses and other accommodations are advertised in the IPA Hosting Book, with at present 264 hosting options.

 International Sports Events

 Sports events and championships are arranged worldwide with numerous IPA members participating.
 The IPA Games is the latest contribution and is organized biennially.
-IPA Portugal hosted the IPA Games 2018, and IPA Montenegro will be the host for the next IPA Games.
+IPA Portugal hosted the IPA Games 2018.
+In 2022, Montenegro hosted the games.